 I finally settled on the Elite Consulting Business Theme.
 Its clean, modern look matched perfectly the vibe I was going for.

-To import your theme file, hover your mouse cursor over the theme kit and click the checkmark icon.
+To import your chosen kit, hover over it and click the checkmark icon.
+You can also preview the template before importing.

 After choosing a kit, you can see all the individual templates that make up the components of a WordPress theme.
-Mine included a homepage, header, footer, blog page, and sidebar for instance.
+Mine included a homepage, header, footer, blog page, and sidebar — plus custom templates for distinct theme sections like an awards section, services page, and pricing table.

 Step 2.
 Customize the WordPress Header and Footer

-With your theme’s basic building blocks in place, you can start editing each theme section.
-For my site, I began with the header and footer sections.
+With your theme’s basic building blocks in place, you can start editing each section.
+For my site, I began with the header and footer.

 Adding a logo is also a breeze with the Image block — just select it from your media library and use the point-and-click controls to adjust its size and placement.

-Once you’re happy with your header, go ahead and save your changes.
-Then, head back to the theme builder, and open the Footer template to customize the footer section.
+Once you’re happy with the header, save your changes and open the Footer template.

 Step 3.
 Create a Custom WordPress Home Page